sercankulcu/sercankulcu.github.io/_memory/2010-02-28-after-three-and-a-half-years.md

 I remember only what I almost said.

 Sometimes the sentence you swallow tells the story better than the one that leaves your mouth.

+## Past After Three and a Half Years

+I keep returning to the small practical detail, because that is where the feeling is stored.
+The emotional charge is in what remains unsolved: the message, the question, the phrase that kept echoing after the moment ended.

+The emotional charge is in what remains unsolved: the message, the question, the phrase that kept echoing after the moment ended.
+It remains as a modest proof that ordinary life was never as empty as it looked.